A Novel Approach to Predictive Accuracy Testing in Nested Environments: Power Enhancements

+In what follows we show that a particular transformation of the forecast errors $\hat{e}_{2,t+1}$ associated with the larger forecasting model can be used to design such augmentation terms in a way that fulfils the requirement that $h_{T}^{0}(\lambda_{1}^{0},\lambda_{2}^{0}) $ and $\overline{h}_{T}(\tau_{0};\lambda_{2}^{0})$ vanish asymptotically under the null while diverging at a desirable rate under the alternative.
+The augmentation we propose to consider is motivated by the well known Clark and West adjustment to DM type statistics introduced in \cite{cw2007}.
 The original motivation behind Clark and West's adjustment relied on the intuition that under the null hypothesis estimation noise contaminates the ${\hat{e}_{2,t+1}}$'s due to the estimation of parameters that are zero in the population.
 This in turn translates into an inflated $\text{MSE}_{2}$ resulting in test statistics that are severely undersized.
 Clark and West proposed to correct for such distortions by suitably adjusting the magnitudes of the forecast errors estimated from the larger model.

 To lay down the context and with no loss of generality it is useful to operate within a simplified version of (\ref{eq:1})-(\ref{eq:2}), setting ${\bm \delta}_{1}=0$ and ${\bm \beta}_{1}=0$ so that $\hat{e}_{1,t+1}=u_{t+1}$ and $\hat{e}_{2,t+1}=u_{t+1}-{\bm x}_{2,t}'(\hat{\bm \beta}_{2}-\bm \beta_{2})$.
 We can now write $Z_{T}(\ell_{1},\ell_{2})$ in (\ref{eq:6}) as \begin{ceqn} {